cyntsc/meta-analisis-athal/notebooks/Readme.md

 Scripts to deal with the clusters & clustering annotation files queried in the DAVID platform website. <br><br>
 *Makes logical comparissons to extract high differenciated clusters from the control grp* <br>
 <ul><li> 6_modules_percentual_differentiation.ipynb </li></ul> <br>

-*Separate into individual clusters the clustering output files from DAVID*<br><br>
+*Separate into individual clusters the clustering output files from DAVID* <br>
-As we performed 4 runs, we have 1 file per run, RUN 0, 1, 3 y 6 <br>
+As we performed 4 runs, we have 1 file per run, RUNS 0, 1, 3 and 6 <br>
 <ul>
     <li> Annotation_DAVID_Clusters_Decomposition_RUN_0.ipynb  </li>
     <li> Annotation_DAVID_Clusters_Decomposition_RUN_1.ipynb  </li>